Giovx-ui/docker-face-detection/README.md

 ### Headless / Server (no GUI)

-If you only need to run detection and output results via logs or a socket (no display), run the container without X11 volumes and change the application to not spawn GUI windows or to save frames to disk:
+If you only need to run detection and output results via logs or a socket (no display), run the container without X11 volumes and change the application to not spawn GUI windows or to save frames[...]

 ```bash
 docker run --rm -it \